dereuromark/cakephp-data/README.md

 And then load your plugin.

-Decide on what part of the plugin you need and also make sure you executed the migrations for the database tables.
+Decide on what part of the plugin you need and make sure you executed the migrations for the database tables.
+It is recommended to just copy the migration files over to project level.

 That's it.
 It should be up and running.